AndrewIm/Text-Visualization/README.md

 The application provides an intuitive user interface, options for the selection of source, time interval options, chart type options(ie, option for the selection of word cloud & relationships between the terms or for a particular term) and option for the number of terms to be displayed.
 In default the application visualizes the top 50 words of wiki news with its word cloud and its corresponding time line.

+When the user selects the source, required time interval,overview,and  particular number of terms to be displayed then its word cloud and respective time line is displayed. when the user hover on a particular word on the word cloud its respective time series graph is highlited on the timeline and viceversa.

 ### Interesting Findings